jarnowu/FLUX-customID/RUNPOD_DEPLOYMENT.md

    - You can authorize through settings page or during first deployment
    - Choose between "All repositories" or "Only select repositories"
    - Only one GitHub account can be connected per RunPod account
-5. Select the FLUX-CustomID repository
+5. Select the FLUX-customID repository (https://github.com/jarnowu/FLUX-customID.git)

 ### 2. Configure Deployment
 - **Branch**: Select your deployment branch (e.g., main)